 Keep in mind there is no “statute of limitations” when it comes to filing a complaint.
 However, GCMB is usually able to get the most accurate and complete information when a complaint is submitted as soon as possible after a problem occurs.

 You will receive notification acknowledging receipt of your complaint immediately upon electronic submission or will receive a letter acknowledging receipt of your complaint via email or US mail if submitted by mail.
 If your complaint is within the boards jurisdiction, we will notify you of the status upon receipt of your request, verbal or written and when final action is taken.
-Should your complaint be outside the boards jurisdiction, will notify you immediately via mail.
+Should your complaint be outside the boards jurisdiction, we will notify you as well.

 Trained professionals investigate all complaints.
 An investigator may contact you for additional information to secure your written statement, or for written permission to obtain copies of your medical records.
 A copy of your complaint will be provided to the licensee to allow him or her to respond.
 Copies of medical records are obtained as part of any investigation related to quality of care.
 A complaint regarding quality of care or conduct by a practitioner may require a lengthy investigation by experts.
 All investigated material including medical records, investigators interviews, and reviews by board consultants, become part of the boards investigative files and is confidential and privileged by law.